romikasaini/Pausepred_offline/README.md

 >install Statistics::R

-if there is a problem with module installation using above commands, please use force installation (for e.g. "force install Bio::DB::Fasta").
+Note: If there is a problem with module installation using above commands, please use force installation (for e.g. "force install Bio::DB::Fasta").